 Directors' Duties and Obligations: The Board of Directors shall exercise due care and independent judgement, and objectively discharge their duties and responsibilities in the best interest of the Company.
-This is one of the performance criteria for self and peer assessments in the Nominating Committee's ("NC") annual evaluation on the effectiveness of the Directors.
-Directors who are in a conflict-of-interest position on certain issues shall recuse themselves from discussions and decisions involving those issues.
-Based on the assessments for 2020, all the Directors have satisfactorily discharged their duties.
+This is one of the performance criteria for self and peer assessments in the Nominating Committee's ("NC") annual evaluation of the effectiveness of the Directors.